EigenGame Unloaded: When playing games is better than optimizing: Algorithm Design Process

 \subsection{Gradient Ascent on $u^{\mu}_i$}

 If we remove the stop gradient $\sg{}$ from~\eqref{app:pseudo_obj}, we are left with~\eqref{true_obj}:

 If we then differentiate this utility, we find its gradient is

 We also reran experiments with this update direction, $\nabla^{\mu}_i$ on the synthetic and MNIST domains.
 The update is unbiased, so it would be expected to scale well, however, it (in orange) appears to scale more poorly than \seg{} with smaller minibatches.

-Further research is needed to understand what makes the difference here.
+In Figure~\ref{fig:exp:mnist_grad}, $\tilde{\mu}$-EG appears to converge in terms of subspace error but slows in terms of longest eigenvector streak. $\tilde{\mu}$-EG updates are also unbiased so we would expect it is convergent globally, but it underperforms relative to $\mu$-EG. In contrast, $\alpha$-EG stalls in terms of subspace error likely due to bias.

+Note that with exact parents, mu-EG and mu-tilde-EG have the same update (plug $Cvj = \lambda_j vj$ into \eqref{eq:nabla_eg}), so the difference must come from when the parents are still inaccurate.

+In Figure~\ref{fig:exp:norm_of_diff}, we have plotted the norm of the difference between subsequent values of the eigenvectors over training, i.e., how “far” $v_i$ moves after every update.
+Note all algorithms were run with the same fixed step size of $10^{-3}$, which was optimal for each algorithm in this setting.
+Clearly, the gradient version of \oeg{} ($\tilde{\mu}$-EG) shown in Figure~\ref{fig:exp:norm_of_diff:mugrad_nod} exhibits higher norms overall.

+We believe this is due to the higher variance penalty terms (all methods maximize the same Rayleigh quotient term).
+Note that both $\alpha$-EG and $\mu$-EG construct their pentalty directions by a weighted sum of terms.
+These terms are computed differently, but both compute weights with inner products between $v_i$ and $v_j$ after projecting onto the samples in the minibatch $X_t$.
+For example, $\mu$-EG computes $\langle X_t v_i, X_t v_j \rangle = v_i^\top C_t v_j$.
+Without loss of generality, assume $C$ is a diagonal matrix (with the eigenvalues on its diagonal).
+Then $\langle v_i^\top C v_j \rangle = \sum_k \lambda_k v_{ik} v_{jk}$.
+The eigenvectors $v_i = e_i$ in this case, and so the inner product measures alignment between $v_i$ and $v_j$ in the dimensions that $v_i$ and $v_j$ are trained to be orthogonal.
+Due to noise in the minibatches $X_t$, $v_i$ and $v_j$ may ``drift'' in the remaining dimensions.
+Projecting essentially ignores these though because they are weighted by small eigenvalues.